ShaggyDog18/SignalGeneratorSD/README.md

-# SignalGeneratorSD (SD mod) based on AD9833 Module
+# SignalGeneratorSD based on AD9833 Module

 by **ShaggyDog18@gmail.com**, JUNE 2020